BastienFaivre/byzantine-shield/README.md

 byzantine-shield can be easily integrated into your existing blockchain client application.
 Detailed instructions on setting up and configuring byzantine-shield will be provided in the documentation.

-## Roadmap

-- MVP
-- Utilize Goroutines for concurrent requests to nodes
-- Enable dynamic configuration for adding, removing, or updating nodes
-- Improve error handling with retries and timeouts
-- Integrate logging and monitoring for performance tracking and troubleshooting
-- Add authentication and encryption for secure communication

 ## Contributing

 We welcome contributions to byzantine-shield!
 If you would like to contribute, please follow our [contributing guidelines](CONTRIBUTING.md) to get started.